 House prices in Dewsbury are still well below the national average, but they are rising fast.
-However, if your main priority is to sell a house fast in Dewsbury, you can’t take anything for granted.
-Instead of taking chances on the open market, sell your property to Flying Homes for up to 100 percent of its market value.
-We buy houses on behalf of wealthy investors with the cash need to proceed today.
-This means we can process house purchases within a fortnight when the conditions are right.
+However, if your main priority is to sell a house quickly in Dewsbury, you can’t take anything for granted.
+Instead of taking chances on the open market, sell your property to Flying Homes, we buy houses in a snap and process house purchases within a fortnight when the conditions are right.

 The importance of a competitive asking price when house selling in Dewsbury

 Although the average price of property in Dewsbury is still comparatively low, house price growth has been high in recent months.
 According to data from Rightmove, the average property price in Dewsbury at the end of 2015 was £131,000.
-Although the average property value is still below the high of 2008, prices shot up by 11 percent in 2015 alone.
-The outlook is reasonably positive for the Dewsbury property market, but this doesn’t mean you will be able to set your asking price at an unrealistically high level.
-In order to attract the maximum number of prospective house buyers to property viewings, your asking price will need to be competitive and reflect real value for money.
+Although the average property value is still below the high of 2008, prices shot up by 11 per cent in 2015 alone.
+The outlook is reasonably favourable for the Dewsbury property market, but this doesn’t mean you will be able to set your asking price at an unrealistically high level.
+The asking price for your home will need to be competitive and reflect real value for money to attract the maximum number of prospective house buyers to property viewings,

 Adopt a comprehensive marketing plan when selling houses in Dewsbury

-In such a challenging property market, the need for an experienced estate agent in Dewsbury or online estate agent is paramount.
+In such a challenging property market, the need for an experienced Estate Agent (high street or online) is paramount.
 While you can save some money in the short term by selling a house without an agent, you may miss out when it comes to the final sale price.
-Estate agents have local knowledge, marketing contacts, know-how and the time to devote to selling property.
+Estate agents have local knowledge, marketing contacts, know-how and the time to devote to selling a property.
 These attributes will often combine to drive up the sale price your home achieves.
 You should only consider selling your home yourself if you have the knowledge and spare time the process requires.
 If you’re selling on the open market, paying for an estate agent will probably be the most cost-effective option available to you.

 Unfortunately, not even the most accomplished of estate agents can promise to sell your home in a specific timeframe.
 If you need to sell a house quickly in Dewsbury, avoid the open market by allowing Flying Homes to buy your property directly from you.
 We can pay up to 100% for the homes we purchase, and our express house buying service means you could have the proceeds of your sale in your bank account within just a week or two.
 We take care of everything, so all you need to do is plan your next move.